FireIceMan/GLC_framework/README.md

 (1) An evolutionary algorithm that can generate text/protein sequence;

+(2) Several fake generator that can generate artificial text;

-(2) Tools that can be used to analyze text/protein sequence
+(3) Tools that can be used to analyze text/protein sequence.

 ## Features
 List the ready features here: